-When a flow entry is removed, either by the controller or the flow expiry mechanism, the switch must check the flow entry's OFPFF_SEND_FLOW_REM flag.
+When a flow entry is removed, either by the controller, the flow expiry mechanism, or the optional switch eviction mechanism, the switch must check the flow entry's OFPFF_SEND_FLOW_REM flag.
 If this flag is set, the switch must send a flow removed message to the controller (see 7.4.2).
-Each flow removed message contains a complete description of the flow entry, the reason for removal (expiry or delete), the flow entry duration at the time of removal, and the flow statistics at the time of removal.
+Each flow removed message contains a complete description of the flow entry, the reason for removal (expiry, delete or eviction), the flow entry duration at the time of removal, and the flow statistics at the time of removal.